EPCCed/archer-gpu-course/applications-two-day/section-2.04/README.md

 However, pointers to device memory cannot be dereferenced on the host.

-This is a perfectly sound mechanism, particularly if we are only considering the transfers of large contigous blocks of data.
+This is a perfectly sound mechanism, particularly if we are only considering the transfers of large contiguous blocks of data.
+(It is also likely to be the fastest mechanism.)

 However, this can become onerous if there are complex data access patterns, or if rapid testing and development are required.
 It also